vtjoeh/samsung_tv_control/SetupSmartTVControl.md

 https://api.smartthings.com/oauth/authorize?client_id=YOUR_CLIENT_ID&response_type=code&redirect_uri=https://httpbin.org/get&scope=r:devices:*+x:devices:*
 ```

-Log in, approve access, and **make sure your TV(s) are selected** on the device consent screen.
+Log in, approve access, and **make sure all your displays are selected** on the device consent screen.
 The browser lands on an httpbin JSON page.
 Copy the `code` value from the URL bar or the `args` section of the JSON.
 The code is valid for a few minutes.

 ---